 public GameObject laser;

-// Delay between shots
+// Delay between shots (reload time)

 public float delayTime = 0.5f;

-// Can the player shoot right now?
+// Flag: can we shoot right now?

 bool canShoot = true;